 All schools are required to report on the amount of funding received, how this is being used, and the impact of any work done.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 Historically levels of attainment have been lower for FSM, this is also a national trend.
 Through targeted interventions we are working towards eliminating barriers to learning and progress.
-Many of our children start school with very low attainment levels.
+Some of the barriers that we face are that some of our children start school with low attainment levels, low attendance, speech and language difficulties, and lack of parental engagement.
 Our aim is to ensure that they make accelerated progress as they move through the school.